-In September 2006, the FASB issued Statement of Financial Accounting Standards No. 157 (SFAS 157), Fair Value Measurements, which clarifies the definition of fair value, establishes a framework for measuring fair value and expands the related disclosure requirements.
-SFAS 157 is effective for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
+In September 2006, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 157, Fair Value Measurements ("SFAS 157"), which clarifies the definition of fair value, establishes a framework for measuring fair value and expands the related disclosure requirements.
+SFAS 157 will be effective for the Company on January 1, 2008.
 The Company is in the process of evaluating the effect that SFAS 157 will have on its financial statements.

-In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" (SFAS 159) which permits entities to choose to measure many financial instruments and certain other items at fair value that are not currently required to be measured at fair value.
+In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities ("SFAS 159") which permits entities to choose to measure many financial instruments and certain other items at fair value that are not currently required to be measured at fair value.
 SFAS 159 will be effective for the Company on January 1, 2008.
 The Company is currently evaluating the impact of adopting SFAS 159 on its financial position, cash flows, and results of operations.